local-projects/ofxApp/ReadMe.md

 class MuseumObject : public ContentObject{
 public:
     string title; //data defined in JSON
     string imageURL; //data defined in JSON
     string imageSHA1; //data defined in JSON

-    string imageLocalPath; //where will the image be stored when downloaded by ofxApp?
+    string imageLocalPath; //where will the image be stored when downloaded by ofxApp? ofVec2f imgSize; //it might be useful to know the pixel dimensions of out image beforehand (for layout)
+    //so we create a variable to store them here,
 }
 ```

 Note how your ```MuseumObject``` inherits from ```ContentObject```; by doing so your ```MuseumObject``` gets a lot of functionality out of the box.
 More on that later.

-Alos, note how there's one variable to hold each JSON field.
+Also, note how there's one variable to hold each JSON field.
 The idea here is to mirror the JSON structure pretty closely.
 In fact, using the name variable names as the JSON field can really help code understanding later on.

 ---
 #### 2.1.3 ofxApp Content Abstraction